Baymax-chen/EMVD/README.md

 1. PyTorch>=1.6
 2. Numpy
 3. scikti-image
-4. tensorboardX (for visualization of loss, PSNR and SSIM)
+4. tensorboardX (for visualization of loss, PSNR and images)
 5. torchstat （for computing GFLOPs）

 # Code